parimalp/compute_acceleration_using_Vitis/README.md

 ![](images/02/11.png)

-Vitis Analyzer shows Profile Summary and Application Timeline panels on left
+Vitis Analyzer shows Profile Summary and Application Timeline panels on left.
+Click Application Timing.
+Scroll right, click at around 75 ms (if you skipped the CLI section) or 19 ms, then using mouse button, select the area of interest.
+When finished, close the analyzer by clicking `File -> Exit` and clicking **OK**.

 ![](images/02/10.png)